 After passing the Consumer Protection Act 2019, the national consumer dispute redressal commission launched the facility of filling complaints online through the online portal eDaakhil.
 There are more than 500 cases disposed of via the online portal.
 A total of 444 locations are covered under the jurisdiction of edaakhil.

 Steps to Register a complaint;

 There are numerous remedies under the consumer protection act keeping in mind the facts and circumstances of the case.
-The redressal forums have been authorized to issue reliefs like removal of defects from the goods, refund no sale of hazardous goods, and sale putting an end to unfair trade practices.
+The redressal commissions have been authorized to issue reliefs like removal of defects from the goods, refund no sale of hazardous goods, and sale putting an end to unfair trade practices.

 EFFECTIVENESS AND REMEDIES PROVIDED IN THE CONSUMER PROTECTION SYSTEM

 There are numerous remedies under the consumer protection act keeping in mind the facts and circumstances of the case.
-The redressal forums have been authorized to issue reliefs like removal of defects from the goods, refund no sale of hazardous goods and sale putting an end to unfair trade practices.
+The redressal commissions have been authorized to issue reliefs like removal of defects from the goods, refund no sale of hazardous goods and sale putting an end to unfair trade practices.

 In a path-breaking medical negligence case involving the highest compensation for medical negligence;